oroinc/documentation/user/back-office/system/configuration/commerce/guests/global-seo.rst

 Enable Product Description
 --------------------------

+.. hint:: This configuration is available starting from v5.0.6.
+To check which application version you are running, see the :ref:`system information <system-information>`.

 You can control which product field will be used for the Schema.org description property globally, :ref:`per organization <sys--conf--commerce--guest-seo--org>`, and :ref:`per website <sys--conf--commerce--guest-seo--website>`.

 To configure the settings globally: